vivmuk/CognitiveBias/README-PATHS.md

 ### Or Use the Batch File:

-Double-click `start-server.bat` - it automatically navigates to the correct folder.
+Double-click `start-server.bat` - it runs from the current directory.

 ## File Structure

-All files are in the same directory (`google cog bias/`), so paths are simple:
+All files are in the repository root, so paths are simple:

 ```
-google cog bias/
+Cognitive BIas/
 ├── bias-learning-hub.html    ← Main hub
 ├── bias-1.html to bias-99.html
 ├── all-99-biases.js          ← Referenced as "all-99-biases.js"